abacusorg/AbacusSummit/Cosmologies/README.md

 We use HyRec, rather than RecFast.

 CLASS is run with the pk_ref.pre precision choices, unless the name ends with \_fast, in which case we use the defaults.
+There was one case where CLASS underflowed an integration tolerance with the pk_ref precisions; we reverted to pk_permille.pre for this.

 Remember that Omega_m = (omega_b+omega_cdm+oemga_ncdm)/h^2.